velezj/family-rpg-1/march-2021/places/juneston.md

 ### Mayor

-The mayor is currently out of town, having gone with a group to check out reports of Hapys.
+The mayor is currently out of town, having gone with a group to check out reports of Harpys.